InformaticsMatters/fragnet/fragnet-search/README.md

 1. **query** - the Neo4j Cypher query that was executed.
 1. **parameters** - the parameters for the query.
-1. **resultAvailableAfter** - the time in ms for the Cypher query to return results.
+1. **resultAvailableAfter** - the time in milliseconds for the Cypher query to return results.
-1. **processingTime** - the time in ms taken for processing the Cypher query results and generating these Fragment Graph results.
+1. **processingTime** - the time in milliseconds taken for processing the Cypher query results and generating these Fragment Graph results.
-1. **calculationTime** - the time in ms for any calculations that were specified.
+1. **calculationTime** - the time in milliseconds for any calculations that were specified.

 The Nodes and Edges are present as top level properties.